ThomasSugar/hmil/people.md

 #  We must find the time to stop and thank the people who make a difference in our lives., JFK

 * Mr. Alex Boehler with his mechatronics <a href="https://www.roboticelements.com/" title="Mechatronics"> ability
-* Dr. Joseph Hitt whose vision has created new paths
+* Dr. Joseph Hitt whose vision has created new <a href="https://www.goxlabs.com/" title="GoX Labsgo"> paths
 * Dr. Kevin Hollander with his mechanical design prowess
 * Mr. Philip Sugar who gives advice, counsel and support
 * Mr. Theirry Flaven who was the lab manager for many years